kimjeyoung/Python-Tutorial/README.md

 # Machine Learning Tutorial for Beginners

-This repository is designed to provide a comprehensive introduction to deep learning for machine learning engineers, both for those just starting out and for those looking to expand their knowledge.
-We provide hands-on examples to help you understand and apply the concepts easily.

-The repository covers a wide range of practical applications of deep learning, including image recognition, natural language processing and more.
-The repository also includes case studies and real-world examples to help readers understand the potential of deep learning and its potential to solve complex problems.

 This repository is designed for anyone who wants to become a machine learning engineer :)